xenanetworks/open-automation-python-api/docs/source/understand_xoa_python/hlapi_guide.rst

     command name adapted to the object-oriented programming concept.
 Commands of the same access level, which read or modify parameters of the same type, are grouped under one ``<namespace_class>``.

-An example of :term:`HL-API` notation and namings based on the corresponding :term:`XOA CLI` command names:
+An example of HL-API notation and namings based on the corresponding XOA CLI command names:

 .. code-block:: text
     :caption: CLI command names